TRAINING

 Ms Sarıalioğlu is a Fellow of the Chartered Institute of Arbitrators, London (FCIArb).
 She is regularly giving lectures on international arbitration as a visiting speaker at law faculties of various universities in Istanbul.

-She is a member of the ICC Commission on Arbitration & ADR, representing Türkiye and the executive committee of RAI (Rising Arbitrators Initiative).
+She is a member of the ICC Court for the 2024-2027 mandate, ICC Commission on Arbitration & ADR, representing Türkiye and the executive committee of RAI (Rising Arbitrators Initiative).
 Ms Sarıalioğlu acted as the ICC YAF Turkey, Middle East & Africa Chapter Representative for 2017-2019 mandate.

 Shai Sharvit is a partner at the law firm of Gornitzky & Co. in Tel-Aviv, Israel.
 His practice focuses mainly on international arbitration and complex commercial disputes, which have cross-border or multi-jurisdictional aspects, in various areas, including construction, insurance, technology and IP, shareholders disputes, D&O liability, class actions, real-estate, professional negligence, product liability.